decaporg/decap-cms/cypress/Readme.md

 ## Recording Tests Data

-> Currently only relevant for `github` backend tests.

-When recording tests, access to the GitHub API is required, thus one must set up a `.env` file in the root project directory in the following format:
+When recording tests, access to the relevant backend API is required, thus one must set up a `.env` file in the root project directory in the following format:

 ```bash
 GITHUB_REPO_OWNER=owner